knative/serving/docs/runtime-contract.md

 In particular, the default Knative implementation relies on Kubernetes behavior to implement container operation.
-In some cases, current Kubernetes behavior in 2018 is not as performant as specified in this documentation.
-The goal of the Knative authors is to push as much of the needed functionality into Kubernetes and/or Istio as possible, rather than implementing reach-around layers.
+In some cases, current Kubernetes behavior in 2018 is not as performant as envisioned in this documentation.
+The goal of the Knative authors is to push as much of the needed functionality into Kubernetes and/or HTTP routers as possible, rather than implementing reach-around layers.

 This document considers two users of a given Knative environment, and is particularly concerned with the expectations of _developers_ (and _language and